merylcarey/acmcelwee.github.io/about.md

 become a more patient, knowledgeable, and compassionate Trainer.

 I am proud to call Austin home.
 I moved here in 2008 to obtain my B.S. in Kinesiology at UT and fell in love with the active and adventurous nature of the city.
 Originally from Scotland, I have also lived in Oman, Chile, and New Orleans.
-I enjoy connecting with people from a diverse background and thrive on hearing each person’s unique story.
+I enjoy connecting with people from diverse backgrounds and thrive on hearing each person’s unique story.
 I believe that, despite our individuality, every person is equally capable of reaching their individual health and fitness goals with the right commitment and determination.
 My passion lies in serving as a guide toward those goals through accountability, encouragement and sharing my fitness secrets I’ve learned along the way.